An Institute for Artists, Thinkers and Changemakers engaged with the work of

-New Release Descent to the Roses of a Family: A Poet's Journey into Anti-Racism and Personal Social Healing Available Now
+First Release from Commonality Press- Descent to the Roses of a Family: A Poet's Journey into Anti-Racism and Personal Social Healing

 For those courageous enough to explore how family dynamics create and imprint the structures of white supremacy in each of us, Judy Grahn has used her masterful poem, “Descent to the Roses of a Family,” to expose and closely examine her own family’s roses (and thorns) of toxic racism and white supremacy.
 Grahn uses rich back-stories and mythology to guide us in the process of understanding and healing the split psyche that white supremacy causes and requires.
 “Descent to the Roses of a Family” is especially valuable for getting past endless intellectualizing about one of our most serious and tenacious social problems.
 Grahn demands more of us; she insists that we understand emotionally and poetically, as well as intellectually, the heart of white supremacy in the family and its consequences when taken unexamined into the larger world.
 She leads us out of the fog of denial.
 Recommended for teachers of antiracism, using literature, sociology, and mythology; also for group discussions and individuals wanting to heal themselves and future generations by finding a better way.